New HUD Notice on Assistance Animals

-HUD’s Fair Housing and Equal Opportunity Office published notice FHEO 2020-01 reminding housing providers of their obligation under the Fair Housing Act to allow assistance animals as reasonable accommodations for persons with disabilities and provide housing providers with a set of best practices that can be utilized to in order to ensure compliance with the Fair Housing Act.
+HUD’s Fair Housing and Equal Opportunity Office published notice FHEO 2020-01.
+This notice reminds housing providers of their obligation under the Fair Housing Act to allow assistance animals as reasonable accommodations.
+This notice provides housing professionals with a set of best practices to ensure compliance with the Fair Housing Act.

-HUD has provided this guidance to be used as a discretional tool for and best practice guidance for housing providers and persons with a disability to use when addressing requests for reasonable accommodations for an assistive animal and does not expand or change housing providers’ obligations under the Fair Housing Act or HUD’s implementing regulations.
+This guidance is a discretional tool for housing professionals to utilize to address requests for reasonable accommodations for assistive animals.
+This notice does not expand or change a housing provider’s obligations under the Fair Housing Act or HUD’s implementing regulations.

 This guidance replaces HUD’s prior guidance (FHEO-2013-01) on housing providers’ obligations regarding service animals and assistance animals under the Fair Housing Act issued in April of 2013.